masc-ucsc/docs/docs/pyrope/10-internals.md

 ### Closures

-Closures capture state.
+Closures capture the state.
 In Pyrope everything is by value, so capture variables.
 By default, all the upper scope variables are captured, but you can not declare new variables in the new lambda that shadow the captures.
 You must restrict the capture list.